microsoft/windows-dev-box-setup-scripts/README.md

 |     | More Coming Soon!        |

 **Notes:**
+1. If you are using WSL there's a followup step we recommend after running the setup script.
+When the script finishes you will only have a root user with a blank password.
+You should  manually create a non-root user via `$ sudo adduser [USERNAME] sudo` with a non-blank password.
+Use this user going forward.
+For more info on WSL please refer to the [documentation](https://docs.microsoft.com/en-us/windows/wsl/about).
-¹ If you're a Node.js contributor working on Node.js core, please see the [Node.js Bootstrapping Guide](https://github.com/nodejs/node/tree/master/tools/bootstrap) or [click here to run](http://boxstarter.org/package/nr/url?https://raw.githubusercontent.com/nodejs/node/master/tools/bootstrap/windows_boxstarter).
+2. If you're a Node.js contributor working on Node.js core, please see the [Node.js Bootstrapping Guide](https://github.com/nodejs/node/tree/master/tools/bootstrap) or [click here to run](http://boxstarter.org/package/nr/url?https://raw.githubusercontent.com/nodejs/node/master/tools/bootstrap/windows_boxstarter).

 ## Known issues
+- Reboot is not always logging you back in to resume the script.
+This is being tracked [here](https://github.com/chocolatey/boxstarter/issues/318).
+If you experience this please login manually and the script will continue running.
-- Windows 1803 is not successfully launching Boxstarter via the web launcher.
-This is actively under investigation and there are workarounds such as running Boxstarter locally.
+- There have been reports of Windows 1803 not successfully launching Boxstarter via the web launcher.
 See this issue for details: https://github.com/chocolatey/boxstarter/issues/301

 ## Working with Chocolatey in an organization?
 As an organization, you may not be keen to reach out to the internet.
 That's fine as with just a few modifications you can still take advantage of these scripts.
 Visit the [organizational use page](ORGANIZATION.md) to learn how.